English

 Let us consider a couple of examples to illustrate the use of basis points in real-world scenarios:

 • Example 2: An investment fund that performs at 300 basis points above its benchmark means it has outperformed the benchmark by 3%.
+This metric is vital for investors assessing the effectiveness of their investment strategies.

 Investors and financial analysts often employ various strategies that involve basis points:

 • Risk Management: Analyzing the impact of basis point changes on investment portfolios to mitigate potential losses.
+This involves stress testing portfolios under various interest rate scenarios to assess vulnerability.

 Conclusion